Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Comma-separated list of HTTP methods that will not generate audit log entries.
+Comma-separated list of HTTP methods that do not generate audit log entries.
-By default, all HTTP requests will be logged.
+By default, all HTTP requests are logged.

 ### audit_log_ignore_paths